-Training Package: ICT Information and I Communication Technology Nationally Recognised Training RTO: 90490 - Trustees of the Roman Catholic Church for the Diocese of Parramatta Category: B - Board Developed Course Unit Value: 2 Units Preliminary Course 2 Units HSC Course 9 Duration: 2 years Qualification: ICT30120 Certificat e III in Information Technology Contributes to the ATAR: Yes Work Placement 70 hours Course Description & Content: This course provides students with the opportunity to gain knowledge and skills in a range of activities and functions in the Information and Communications Technology (ICT) Industry.
-Students will build simple websites, produce digital images for the web and provide IT advice to clients. including ICT servi technical support p ncorporates a range of different businesses a ice providers, purchasers and users of ICT g providers, multimedia and web development s designers, programmers and help desk operators oods and services, specialists, desktop Units Include: BSBCRT301 Develop and extend critical and creative thinking ıg ICTSAS305 Provide ICT advice to clients BSBWHS311 Assist with maintaining workplace safety BSBXCS303 Securely manage personally identifiable inform information ation and workplace ICTICT313 Identify IP, ethics and privacy policies in ICT er nvironments ICTPRG302 Apply introductory programming techniques ICTICT309 Create ICT user documentation BSBXTW301 Work in a team ICTWEB304 Build simple web pages ICTWEB305 Produce digital images for the web CUAANM301 Create 2D digital animations BSBXCS301 Protect own personal online profile from cyber security threats CUAANM302 Create 3D digital animations ICTGAM303 Review and apply the principles of animation Eligibility for Qualification: a website module, v Students assessed will be eligible for achieving at least of Attainment showing units of competency may vary across delivery sit whereas others deliver an animation module. as fulfilling the requirements for all the units in t a ICT30120 Certificate III in Information Tec one unit of competency will be eligible for an g partial completion of their qualification. he 240 hour course hnology.
-Students AQF Statement of Cost: An annual fee of \$7 5 is added to school fees for this course for cons umables.
+Training Package: ICT Information and Communication Technology

+RTO: 90490 - Trustees of the Roman Catholic Church for the Diocese of Parramatta

+Category: B - Board Develope ed Course

+Unit Value: 2 Units Preliminary Course

+2 Units HSC Course

+Duration: 2 years

+Qualification: ICT30120 Certificate e III in Information Technology

+Contributes to the ATAR: Yes

+Work Placement 70 hours

+Course Description & Content: This course provides students with the opportunity to gain knowledge and skills in a range of activities and functions in the Information and Communications Technology (ICT) Industry.
+Students will build simple websites, produce digital images for the web and provide IT advice to clients.

+The ICT industry incorporates a range of different businesses and industry sectors including ICT service providers, purchasers and users of ICT goods and services, technical support providers, multimedia and web development specialists, desktop publishers, graphic designers, programmers and help desk operators.

+Units Include: BSBCRT301 Develop and extend critical and creative thinking

+ICTSAS305 Provide ICT advice to clients

+BSBWHS311 Assist with maintaining workplace safety

+BSBXCS303 Securely manage personally identifiable information and workplace information

+ICTICT313 Identify IP, ethics and privacy policies in ICT environments

+ICTPRG302 Apply introductory programming techniques

+ICTICT309 Create ICT user documentation

+BSBXTW301 Work in a team

+ICTWEB304 Build simple web pages

+ICTWEB305 Produce digital images for the web

+CUAANM301 Create 2D digital animations

+BSBXCS301 Protect own personal online profile from cyber security threats

+CUAANM302 Create 3D digital animations ICTGAM303 Review and apply the principles of animation units of competency may vary across delivery sites, as some deliver thereas others deliver an animation module.
+Eligibility for Qualification: Students assessed as fulfilling the requirements for all the units in the 240 hour course will be eligible for a ICT30120 Certificate III in Information Technology.
+Students achieving at least one unit of competency will be eligible for an AQF Statement of Attainment showing partial completion of their qualification.
+Cost: An annual fee of \$75 5 is added to school fees for this course for consumables.